 - Because it stays put, it also helps to really crisp that chicken skin.

 - ….need I go on?

 The kind of mayo to use is important here.
-I don't recommend using a conventional mayo from your usual brand.
-If you don't want to make it in house (you can see my recipe in this post), I recommend grabbing a jar by either Sir Kensington's or Primal Kitchen Foods.
+I don’t recommend using a conventional mayo from your usual brand.
+If you don’t want to make it in house, I recommend grabbing a jar by either Sir Kensington’s or Primal Kitchen Foods.

 To make this Roasted Mayo Chicken, all you need to do is pat your chicken dry, fill the cavity with lemons and/or onions, add some herbs in with a little mayo, and slather it over.
 Tie the legs with some twine, position it in your favorite frying pan (or dutch oven), and bake at 370 F for one hour and fifteen minutes!

 - Pat the chicken dry with paper towels, then place breast side up in a large cast iron or roasting pan.

 - In a small bowl, mix together mayo, lemon zest, herbs, salt, and pepper.
 Rub the mixture evenly over the chicken.

 - Place the lemon halves inside of the cavity of the chicken, then tie the legs together with the twine.

 - Bake for 1 hour 15 minutes to 1 hour 30 minutes, until the chicken breast reaches a temperature of 165 F and the juices run clear when cut.